tahowallet/extension/README.md

 ## Package Structure, Build Structure, and Threat Model

-The extension is built as two packages, one for the wallet "backend" and one for the frontend UI.
-These are separate packages in order to emphasize the difference in attack surface and clearly separate the threat models of the two packages.
+The extension is built as two packages, `background` and `ui`. `background` contains the bulk of the extension's [background script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background), while `ui` contains the code powering extension popups.

+These are separate packages in order to emphasize the difference in attack surface and clearly separate the threat models of each.
+In particular, `ui` is considered untrusted code, while `background` is considered trusted code.
-In particular, the frontend UI is considered completely untrusted code, while the wallet is considered trusted code.
-Only the wallet should interact directly with key material, while the frontend should only interact with key material via a carefully-maintained public API.
+Only `background` should interact with key material regularly, while `ui` should only interact with key material via a carefully maintained API.

-The wallet package is also intended to minimize external dependencies where possible, to reduce the surface exposed to a supply chain attack.
-Dependencies are generally version-pinned, and yarn is used to ensure the integrity of builds.
+The `background` package is also intended to minimize external dependencies where possible, reducing the surface exposed to a supply chain attack.
+Dependencies are generally version-pinned, and `yarn` is used to ensure the integrity of builds.

 ## Building and Developing